WJimmyCook/WJimmyCook.github.io/README.md

 # Personal Website
-This is my website showing my portfolio.
+This is my portfolio website.